Yama Buddha: Death

 Yama Buddha died on 14 January 2017 in London.
-The singer was found dead in his bathroom at around 6 AM.
-It was reported that the singer committed suicide at his residence in North London.
+The rapper was found dead in his bathroom at around 6 AM.
+It was reported that the rapper committed suicide at his residence in North London.

 Legacy

 Unlike other Nepalese raps, Yama Buddha's songs are based on eclectic affairs.
 'Saathi', 'Footpath Mero Ghar' and 'Yo Prasanga' depicts the real problems faced by Nepalese society such as poverty, drug addiction, sex trafficking and homelessness.
 Songs on relationships are 'Ama (Mother)', 'Didi (Sister)', 'Pagalpan (Madness)'.
 Similarly, famous songs on other various narratives by Yama Buddha include 'Jutta ma', 'Audai chu ma' (for the movie Talak Jung Tulke), Aawaran (co Priyanka Karki).
 He also collaborated with artists Iraj, Chingy and Neha Kakkar in 'Nachana'.
 He frequently performed live abroad (among Nepali diaspora) in countries such as India, Australia, UK etc.